Before you begin the process of creating your will, there are a number of matters you should consider carefully.

 Unless you are appointing a trustee company, we recommend that you appoint at least two executors.
 This is simply because the duties and responsibilities of an executor can be onerous, and it can be reassuring to your executors for these to be shared.
 It can also operate as a safeguard against a sole executor dying before you or becoming unable to act for any reason or abusing his/her position.

-You should think about whether you wish to leave gifts of money, called pecuniary legacies, (e.g. £10,000) or gifts of specific items (e.g. your car, your CD collection, your wedding ring).
-If your estate is over the tax-free allowance, you'll need to think about whether you wish to make these gifts subject to tax or free of tax (see ourfor more information).
+You should think about whether you wish to leave gifts of money, called pecuniary legacies, (e.g. ?10,000) or gifts of specific items (e.g. your car, your wedding ring).
+If your estate is over the general nil-rate band, you'll need to think about whether you wish to make these gifts subject to tax or free of tax (see ourfor more information).
 Furthermore, you may wish to consider charitable legacies to specific charities of your choice.
 Any such legacies to UK registered charities would attract tax benefits.

-You can specify one or more people to act as a guardian in case you and the child's other parent die simultaneously, or the other parent becomes unable to look after the children for any reason.
+You can specify one or more people to act as a guardian in case both you and your child's other parent die before the child is 16, or the other parent becomes unable to look after the children for any reason after you die.
 You should ideally agree with the child's other parent (if applicable) and ensure you have the agreement of the person(s) you are appointing to act as guardians.

 For most people, this will be the bulk of their estate, and there are a variety of options for giving it away, which for a married person or person in a civil partnership include giving just the income of the estate to your spouse or civil partner, and holding the rest to be given to others after your spouse/civil partner passes away.
 You do need to think carefully about what your spouse or civil partner will need after you pass away, however, and ensure that they are not left in a difficult financial position.
 In many cases, spouses or civil partners will simply leave the whole of the estate to each other.